Judging the algorithm: Algorithmic accountability on the risk assessment tool for intimate partner violence in the Basque Country: Is judicial reasoning aided by EPV?

-Assessment of risk in these scenarios involves not just the application of subjective judgement, but uncertain concepts and definitions, which have counterparts in legal determinations.
+In the sphere of judicial assessment of risk courtroom procedure seeks to mitigate this effect.
+It is of particular concern therefore that the items include uncertain concepts and definitions, which have counterparts in legal determinations.
 Item 9 asks the respondent to assess if previous conduct has shown `clear intention of causing severe or very severe injuries'.
-To assess intent is inherently difficult, and the subject of many judicial determinations, using this as a component to a score will result in an answer that is far from an objective assessment.
-Essentially, we impute intent from actions.
-It is therefore strange that the tool does not prioritise identification of particular categories of actions in this item.
-Using 'intent' as a measure risks respondents falling back on gut feeling, substituting a hard decision for an easy one, potentially based on their own unconscious assumptions \cite{kahneman_by_2011}.
+Essentially, we impute intent from actions, yet the tool does not prioritise identification of particular categories of actions in this item.
+Using `intent' as a measure risks respondents falling back on gut feeling, substituting a hard decision for an easy one, potentially based on their own unconscious assumptions~\citep{kahneman_by_2011}.